Medical vs. Recreational Cannabis

 - Chronic pain.

-How to Get Approved for Medical Marijuana
+How to Get Approved for Medical Cannabis

 Visit Euphoria Wellness

-Fortunately, Nevada is one of the states that legalized medical and recreational marijuana.
-The rules still apply, however, so you must be over the age of 18 with a medical marijuana card to purchase medical products and over the age of 21 to purchase recreational products.
+Fortunately, Nevada is one of the states that legalized medical and recreational cannabis.
+The rules still apply, however, so you must be over the age of 18 with a medical cannabis card to purchase medical products and over the age of 21 to purchase recreational products.
 If you want to learn more about the different strains to find out which is appropriate for your needs, the helpful staff at Euphoria Wellness is here for you.
 Stop by our dispensary to speak with us about your needs and goals, or check out our menu to see what we have to offer!